 WOTS Book of the Month is a new program that will highlight one fantastic Canadian author a month.
 Watch for our announcement on Twitter the first week of every month!
 Mid-month, we will hold a chat with the author on Twitter.
 If you have thoughts on the book, we welcome you to submit your review or reaction to be posted on our blog.

-Follow @aadeleon and @torontoWOTS to join our #WOTSauthorchat discussing ROUGE on Thursday, April 18th at 1pm
+Follow @teamutonji and @torontoWOTS to join our #WOTSauthorchat discussing Shut Up You’re Pretty on Friday, May 24th at 12pm

 To submit a short (300 word max.) book review for this months’ title, please get in touch with Maya at email@example.com